The Riot Squad

 Background and formation

-The Riot Squad originated as a London-based R&B group, performing high-energy club shows that reflected the fading British blues boom of the mid-1960s.
+The Riot Squad originated as a London-based R&B group, performing energetic club shows rooted in the fading British blues boom of the mid-1960s.
 By 1967, the band was seeking renewed momentum and recruited David Bowie as lead vocalist.

 Bowie’s role in the band

 Bowie joined The Riot Squad at a moment of artistic uncertainty.
-His earlier bands had failed to achieve commercial success, and his first solo recordings were still struggling to find an audience.
-Within The Riot Squad, Bowie honed his stage confidence and vocal projection in demanding live environments.
+Earlier bands had failed to achieve commercial success, and his initial solo recordings were still struggling to find direction.

 Live performances and reception

-The Riot Squad performed extensively across England, often sharing bills with other R&B and rock acts.
-Their shows were tight and energetic, but by 1967 the genre itself was losing cultural momentum as psychedelic and progressive sounds took centre stage.
+The Riot Squad toured extensively across England, sharing bills with other R&B and rock acts.
+Their performances were tight and energetic, but by 1967 the genre itself was losing cultural relevance as psychedelic and progressive styles emerged.

 Departure and dissolution

 Bowie left The Riot Squad later in 1967 to focus fully on his solo career.
-Shortly thereafter, the band disbanded, marking the end of one of the final chapters of Britain’s original R&B club scene.
+Shortly afterward, the band disbanded, marking the end of one of the last chapters of Britain’s original R&B club circuit.

 Place in Bowie’s development